TkTech/smartie/README.md

 # SMARTie

-**Note:** This library is in beta. _Please_, create a ticket if you run into an issue.

-This is a pure-python, 0-dependency library for getting basic disk information such as model, serial number, disk health, temperature, etc...
+This is a pure-python, 0-dependency library for getting basic disk information such as model, serial number, disk health, temperature, and SMART data.
+It supports both SCSI/ATA and NVMe devices.

 It provides a high-level abstraction to enumerate devices and retrieve basic
 details: